On Abortion documents and conceptualises the dangers and damages caused by women’s lack of legal, safe and free access to abortion

 Across countries and religions, millions of women are blocked from abortion technologies by law and social coercion, and are forced to carry pregnancies to term against their will.
 Some are minors and rape victims.
 For many, the pregnancy is not viable or poses health risks.
 Women are often criminalised and persecuted in countries where abortions are considered illegal.
 Furthermore, in El Salvador, women suffering a miscarriage are being charged with homicide, facing prison sentences of up to 40 years.

 Regrettably, while violating patient confidentiality —even when termination of pregnancy is medically necessary to save the patient’s life; healthcare providers have been known to denounce those who have attempted self-induced abortions.
-On the other hand, anyone who assists a woman abort in a country where it is illegal can be incarcerated and may even risk their life to perform the procedure.
+On the other hand, anyone who assists a woman abort in a country where it is illegal can be incarcerated and may even risk their lives to perform the procedure.

 In 2016, for the first time in history, Pope Francis allowed Catholic women who had carried out abortions to seek forgiveness through confession.
 But while this may seem like a step forward, it perpetuated the stigma of guilt that surrounds women’s choices.
 In the meantime, politicians exploit abortion as campaign currency; making reproductive issues a political matter, rather than a question of rights.